brad-colbert/fujinet-yail-server-1/README.md

 The server is written in Python and provides various image streaming capabilities for the YAIL client on Atari 8-bit computers via FujiNet.

 ### Features ###
-- **OpenAI Image Generation**: Generate images using OpenAI's DALL-E 3 or GPT-4o models based on text prompts
+- **OpenAI Image Generation**: Generate images using OpenAI's DALL-E 3 model based on text prompts
 - **Local Image Streaming**: Stream images from a local directory
 - **Web Camera Support**: Stream live video from a connected webcam
 - **Multiple Graphics Modes**: Support for different Atari graphics modes (8, 9, and VBXE)
 - **Custom Image Processing**: Automatically resize, crop, and format images for optimal display on Atari
+- **HTTP Request Handling**: Properly responds to HTTP requests with appropriate messages
+- **Network Detection**: Automatically detects available network interfaces and recommends the best IP for connections

 ### Requirements ###
 - Python 3.6+